 Accessor Functions

-The sole argument of an accessor function is the output, model, of fit or obsfit.
+The sole argument of an accessor function is the output, model, of fit.
+Learners are free to implement any number of these, or none of them.
+Only LearnAPI.strip has a fallback, namely the identity.

 Implementation guide

-All new implementations must implement LearnAPI.algorithm.
-All others are optional.
-All implemented accessor functions must be added to the list returned by LearnAPI.functions.
+All new implementations must implement LearnAPI.learner.
+While, all others are optional, any implemented accessor functions must be added to the list returned by LearnAPI.functions.

 Reference

-Recover the algorithm used to train model or the output of minimize(model).
+Recover the learner used to train model or the output, stripped_model, of LearnAPI.strip(model).

-In other words, if model = fit(algorithm, data...), for some algorithm and data, then
+In other words, if model = fit(learner, data...), for some learner and data, then

 is true.